San7o/hive-operator/docs/DEVELOPMENT.md

 both the eBPF program and the kubernetes operator.
 To test the build, please read the [USAGE](./USAGE.md) document.

+If you want to develop locally, the following sections are helpful.
+However, you could skip them and jump directly to the deplyment if you just want to download the images from docker hub instead of building them.

-## Setup the cluster
+## Setup a local cluster

 To use an operator, you need a kubernetes cluster.
-This repository provides the script `registry-cluster.sh` which will create a cluster using [kind](https://github.com/kubernetes-sigs/kind) with one control node and one worker node.
+This repository provides the script `registry-cluster.sh` which will create a local cluster using [kind](https://github.com/kubernetes-sigs/kind) with one control node and one worker node.
 Additionally, It sets up a local docker registry to push the operator's image during developement.

 Run the following command to create the cluster (needs to be run only once):